 3 hours.
-This course is a prerequisite for CED6922/CED6962 and CED6832.
+This course is a prerequisite for CED6922/CED6962 and CED6833.
 A comprehensive survey of the major psychological and behavioral disorders as described in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5/ICD-10).
 Diagnosis, etiology and treatment are major areas of study.
 Students acquire knowledge of the DSM-5/ICD-10 classification system, diagnostic categories, and primary treatment options for major mental disorders.
 Includes an examination of psychobiology and psychopharmacology.
 Emphasizes spirituality of the client as a factor in beliefs, values and diagnosis.
-Spring
+Fall, Spring

-CED6163: Clinical Appraisal and Diagnostic Evaluation in Counseling
+CED6163: Clinical Appraisal and Assessment